FAOEuFMD/TOM-test/README.md

 3. **Set up the database:**
    - Create a MySQL database
-   - Note the connection details in the `.env.example` files
+   - Note the connection details in the `.env.example` file

 ### Frontend